A Hybrid PAC Reinforcement Learning Algorithm: Conclusion

 \section{Conclusion}

 It is possible to build an \ac{rl} algorithm that captures favorable features of both model-based and model-free learning and most importantly preserves the \ac{pac} property.
-One such algorithm is the \ac{ddq}; this algorithm leverages the idea of Dyna-Q to combine two popular \ac{pac} algorithms, namely the model-based R-max and the model-free Delayed Q-learning, in a way that achieves the best (complexity results) of both.
+One such algorithm is the \ac{ddq}; this algorithm leverages the idea of Dyna-Q to combine two existing \ac{pac} algorithms, namely the model-based R-max and the model-free Delayed Q-learning, in a way that achieves the best (complexity results) of both.
 Theoretical analysis establishes that \ac{ddq} enjoys a sample complexity that is at worst as high as the smallest of its constituent technologies; yet, in practice, as the numerical example included suggests, \ac{ddq} can outperform them both.
+In addition, numerical example on the comparison of \ac{ddq} to the state of the art in model-based and model free \ac{rl} suggests clear advantages in practical implementations.

 \appendixpage